Understand the impact of the Ukraine conflict from a cross-sector perspective with the Global Data Executive Briefing: Ukraine Conflict

 Project 1124M ships feature a custom-built hull form to offer superior sea-keeping characteristics and enhanced mission readiness.
-The stepped superstructure and hull are designed to reduce the radar and acoustic signatures.
+The stepped superstructure and hull are designed to reduce radar and acoustic signatures.

-The anti-submarine ship has a length of 71.2m, beam of 10.3m, and hull draft of 3.5m.
+The anti-submarine ship has a length of 71.2m, beam of 10.3m and hull draft of 3.5m.
 Full load displacement of the vessel is approximately 1,000t.
 The ship can be manned by 80 crew members.

-The Project 1124M ASW ship features a hull-mounted MGK-335EM-03 Vesta-K sonar, Pozitiv-МE1.2 radar, and Gorizont-25E INS Sigma-E combat management system (CMS).
-The fire control systems onboard the ship include a 5P-10-03E and an MR-123-02/3-4 radar control system.
+The Project 1124M ASW ship features a hull-mounted MGK-335EM-03 Vesta-K sonar, Pozitiv-МE1.2 radar and Gorizont-25E INS Sigma-E combat management system (CMS).
+The fire control systems on board the ship include a 5P-10-03E and MR-123-02/3-4 radar control system.
 It also includes Palma-SU and an SP-520-M electro-optical (EO) system.

 The active and passive countermeasures systems fitted to the vessel include a TK-25E ship-borne electronic suppression system and four PK-10 decoy systems, respectively.
-The ship is also installed with Zmey towed ship-based acoustic torpedo countermeasures system.
+The ship is also installed with a Zmey towed ship-based acoustic torpedo countermeasures system.

 The anti-submarine warfare ship is powered by a three-shaft combined diesel and diesel (CODAD) propulsion system.
-It integrates two diesel engines with a maximum power output of 6,620kW each and an additional engine with a rated power of 13,970kW.
+It integrates two diesel engines, with a maximum power output of 6,620kW each, and an additional engine with a rated power of 13,970kW.
 Auxiliary power requirements of the vessel are served by a 900kW electric power system.